esciencecenter-digital-skills/NEBULA-content-template/README.md

 - Return to your main repository page.
 - In the `About` section of your repository details, find the `Website` field and select `Use your GitHub Pages website`.

-## Add the title of your lesson and additional sections.
+## Add the title of your lesson and additional sections
 This can be configured through the `config.json` file.
 Below is an example of its contents:
 ```
 {